Best TV shows on NOW TV to watch now (October 2020) - TheNewsTrace

 Twin Peaks

-Lengthy earlier than the cash moved from movie to TV, Blue Velvet director David Lynch had dipped his toe within the water with this thriller sequence that will go on to turn into one of many largest cult hits of the Nineteen Nineties.
-That includes robust performances, a beautiful soundtrack and loads of surreal moments, it’s a really mesmerising watch that not too long ago noticed a comeback… Watch Twin Peaks on NOW TV
+Lengthy earlier than the cash moved from movie to TV, Blue Velvet director David Lynch had dipped his toe within the water with this thriller collection that will go on to develop into one of many largest cult hits of the Nineties.
+That includes sturdy performances, a stunning soundtrack and loads of surreal moments, it’s a very mesmerising watch that not too long ago noticed a comeback… Watch Twin Peaks on NOW TV

 Twin Peaks: The Return